 An organisation’s response to fraud risk should be customised to the risks it faces.
-Typically it will involve some or all of the following:
+Typically, it will involve some or all of:

 - developing a fraud policy statement, a fraud risk strategy and a fraud response plan: every organisation should have these documents

-- developing and promoting an anti-fraud culture, for example, through a clear statement of commitment to ethical behaviour to promote awareness of fraud: recruitment screening, training and maintaining good staff morale can also be important
+- developing and promoting an anti-fraud culture, maybe through a clear statement of commitment to ethical behaviour to promote awareness of fraud; recruitment screening, training and maintaining good staff morale can also be important

 - clarifying roles and responsibilities for the overall and specific management of fraud risk